University of Eastern Finland:Press release, 26 February 2019

 Finally, the results also suggest that present-day wetlands may continue to offset rising atmospheric CO2 concentrations as the climate warms if they remain undisturbed by drainage and wildfires.

 In conclusion and for further information, please contact the following people.
 They are:

-Dr Claire Treat (Postdoctoral Researcher), University of Eastern Finland, firstname.lastname@example.org (English)
+In addition to Dr Claire Treat (Postdoctoral Researcher), University of Eastern Finland, firstname.lastname@example.org (English)

-Dr Thomas Kleinen (Research Scientist), Max Planck Institute for Meteorology, Hamburg, Germany Thomas.email@example.com(English, German)
+As well as Dr Thomas Kleinen (Research Scientist), Max Planck Institute for Meteorology, Hamburg, Germany Thomas.email@example.com(English, German)